Faculty member teaching students inside of classroom at West End Day School, a special education independent school in NYC

 Our Academic Program

-- Smaller breakout groups of 3 to 5 students for core academic areas including reading, writing, and math
+• Small groups of three to five students for core academic areas including reading, writing, and math

-- Ever-evolving and nimble curriculum that meets the needs of our bright students who have diverse learning styles and differences, such as ADHD, mild-moderate learning disabilities and/or language differences, dyslexia, executive functioning challenges, and anxiety
+• An evolving curriculum that meets the needs of our bright students with unique and diverse learning styles and differences, such as ADHD, mild-to-moderate learning disabilities and/or language differences, dyslexia, executive functioning challenges, and anxiety

 Reading